pawelwiejkut/pawelwiejkut.dev/content/posts/sac_app_dropdown_cascade.md

     appendFilePath: true # to append file path to Edit link
 ---

-1. First of all lets put a two new dropdowns and three texts
+1. First of all let's put two new dropdowns and three texts

 {{<figure align=center src="/sac_app_dropdown_cascade/1.png"  width="80%" >}}